cross-rs/cross/README.md

 [binfmt_misc]: https://www.kernel.org/doc/html/latest/admin-guide/binfmt-misc.html

-One of these container engines is required:
+One of these container engines is required.
+If both are installed, `cross` will default to `docker`.

 - [Docker](https://www.docker.com/).
 Note that on Linux non-sudo users need to be in the `docker` group.
 Read the official [post-installation steps][post].
 Requires version